NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 The Foreman Plugin Remote Execution adds WebGUI and workflow for executing jobs on remote systems.
 It utilizes different providers.

-The Script provider runs per default commands via SSH as root, but can also be configure to run as unpriviledged user and run sudo to accquire elevated privileges.
-It also integrates Cockpit as a Webconsole using this credentials and a SSH socket.
-Also a pull mode using mqtt was introduced to it.
+The Script provider runs commands via SSH as root by default, but can also be configured to run as an unpriviledged user and run sudo to acquire elevated privileges.
+It also integrates Cockpit as a Webconsole using these credentials and an SSH socket.
+Also, a pull mode using MQTT was introduced to it.

 The Ansible provider uses the same SSH configuration but uses Ansible syntax for the jobs.
 The same goes for Salt.

-It is usefully to trigger configuration management runs immediately to get an adhoc deployment, execute one-time or irregular commands and also to orchestrate operations like updates on your servers.
+Use cases are to trigger configuration management runs immediately to get an ad hoc deployment, execute one-time or irregular commands and also to orchestrate operations like updates on your servers.
 It also allows to schedule jobs or reoccurring execution.

-With the OpenSCAP plugin installed in addition an option to run scans on demand is added.
+With the OpenSCAP plugin installed an option to run scans on demand is added.

 More details on: https://docs.theforeman.org/3.9/Managing_Hosts/index-katello.html#Configuring_and_Setting_Up_Remote_Jobs_managing-hosts